Pickering Beach, Ontario: Water distribution and sewage system

 In 1972, piped drinking water reached Pickering Beach, but there was no sewer system: the locals had septic systems.
 The Pickering Township had banned new construction in the area because of high water table.
 Real estate agents had misled several people into purchasing vacant lots in the area, and because of the ban, these buyers were unable to subdivide their lots or build houses on them.

 In the 1980s, these buyers lobbied to the Town of Ajax as well as the Durham Region, for installation of sanitary sewers in the area.
 After a survey of rate payers, the local administration installed sanitary sewers (but not storm sewers) in the area.

 Borders and demographics

 As a neighbourhood of Ajax, Pickering Beach is bordered by Pickering Beach Road in the west, southern part of Rollo Dr in the north, Carruthers Creek in the east, and Lake Ontario in the south.
 Neighbourhoods bordering it include Clover Ridge in the west, Southwood in the north, and Lakeside in the east.

 According to the 2011 census of Canada, Pickering Beach had a population of 1263 residing in 403 dwellings.

 Notable residents

-Among notable Canadians who were born in, lived in, or visited the beach are grocery chain founder T. P. Loblaw, wrestler 'Whipper' Billy Watson, artist Florence Helena McGillivray, and pioneering woman school board trustee Alice Charlotte Corbet.
+Among notable Canadians who were born in, lived in, or visited the beach are grocery chain founder T. P. Loblaw, wrestler 'Whipper' Billy Watson and artist Florence Helena McGillivray.

+Christian Cardell Corbet, Royal Sculptor was born there and painted there annually until 2004.